OSHA standards for PPE

 - Do your employees’ hands encounter tools or materials that might scrape, bruise, or cut?

-General PPE requirements
+PPE general requirements

 Eye and face protection

 Employers are required to provide and ensure the use of PPE for all employees who are at risk of being exposed to eye or face hazards.
 So, what is an eye or face hazard?
 If an employee works with flying particles, like light radiation, chemical liquids or gases, or any other potentially dangerous material, they must wear eye protection to protect them from flying debris.
-In case of being exposed to light radiation, employees should also use filter lenses with their equipment.
-Workers with prescription lenses should be provided with equipment that is suitable to use with their lenses.
-The manufacturer of the protective equipment should be easily distinguishable, in case there is any need for contact.

 Respiratory protection